The Most Profitable Filming Locations in 2024

 Diverse and Scenic Locations

 Natural landscapes and versatile settings play a crucial role in location selection.
 New Zealand, with its dramatic landscapes, continues to attract large-scale productions, especially in the fantasy and adventure genres.
-Similarly, Vancouver, Canada's diverse urban and natural backdrops make it a favored stand-in for various U.S. cities in film and television productions.
+Similarly, Canada's diverse urban and natural backdrops make it a favored stand-in for various USA cities in film and television productions.

 Skilled Local Workforce